EcsRx/ecsrx.unity/docs/systems.md

 This is a custom implementation of the IManualSystem which acts as a shorthand way of waiting for an event then once it occurs running some logic based purely upon the logic within that event.
 (However you can override it a bit to provide additional entities outside of the group if needed).

+## System Loading Order

+So by default (with the default implementation of `ISystemExecutor`) systems will load in the order of:

+1. Implementations of `ISetupSystem`
+2. Implementations of `IReactToEntitySystem`
+3. Other Systems

+However within those groupings it will load the systems in whatever order Zenject (assuming you are using it) provides them, however there is a way to enforce some level of priority by applying the `[Priority(1)]` attribute, this allows you to specify the priority of how systems should be loaded.
+The ordering will be from lowest to highest so if you have a priority of 1 it will load before a system with a priority of 10.